 This web page shows only a small excerpt of our Wardyn research.Another 111 words (8 lines of text) covering the years 1086, 1273, 1352, 1379, 1627, 1614, 1640, 1716, 1664, 1683 and 1758 are included under the topic Early Wardyn History in all our PDF Extended History products and printed products wherever possible.

 in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Wardyn have been found, including Warden, Wardan, Werden and others.

+Cholmeaton in the County of Chester (1640-1716), an English barrister, judge, politician, and diplomat.
+Born in Cholmeaton, he was the eldest son of...
 Another 50 words (4 lines of text) are included under the topic Early Wardyn Notables in all our PDF Extended History products and printed products wherever possible.

 , many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Wardyns to arrive on North American shores: Thomas Warden settled in Virginia in 1623; James and Joseph Warden settled in New York State in 1804; William Warden settled in Virginia in 1774.